A Bible study with Jeffrey J. Harrison

 Job desperately wants them to listen to his arguments instead of simply dismissing him.

-Are you speaking for God when you speak falsehood?
+Are you speaking for God when you speak these falsehoods?

 Will you gain God’s approval if you argue on his behalf?